ekg/smbe2024/impg_prez.md

 ---

-# 3. Implicit Data Structures
+# Concept of Implicit Data Structures

-## Implicit Data Structures: Concept

 - Simulate full data structure without instantiating it
 - Provide interface to query as if full structure exists